saika2k/DSN-Interface/README.md

 The script test-run.sh is used to start FileDAG and BFT-DSN locally and build a local test network.
 This network supports uploading files not exceeding 8MB.

 The script DSN-Interface-test1.sh is used to test the correctness of operaters in FileDAG.
 We use the file1, file2, file3, file4 and file5 to run the test.

-This test first upload and retrieve file1, the first version of the file.
+1) This test first upload and retrieve file1, the first version of the file.
-Then we update file1, the new version is file2, and retrieve file2.
+2) Then we update file1, the new version is file2, and retrieve file2.
-After that we update file2, the new version is file3, and retrieve file3.
+3) After that we update file2, the new version is file3, and retrieve file3.
-After that we test the fork command which we based on file2 and update the file with file4, and retrieve file4.
+4) After that we test the fork command which we based on file2 and update the file with file4, and retrieve file4.
-Finally, we test the merge command which we based on file2, file3 and file4 and update these file with file5, and retrieve file5.
+5) Finally, we test the merge command which we based on file2, file3 and file4 and update these file with file5, and retrieve file5.

-The result of this test in the comments in this file.
+The results of this test are shown in the comments in this file.

 The script DSN-Interface-test2.sh is used to test the correctness of operaters in BFT-DSN.
 We use the file6 to run the test.

-This test first upload file6, we set the client to upload 4 EC shares.
+1) This test first upload file6, we set the client to upload 4 EC shares.
-Then we retrieve file6, where the client retrieve each share of the file and try to recover the file.
+2) Then we retrieve file6, where the client retrieve each share of the file and try to recover the file.

-The result of this test in the comments in this file.
+The results of this test are shown in the comments in this file.

 Users can use these scripts to become familiar with the various commands of DSN-Interface and use their own data to play with DSN-Interface.